 Is The AK-47 Platform The Best Value?

 The 7.62x39mm has a lot going for it.
-It is everywhere, it is cheap, and it offers a ballistic profile which is good for a lot of different types of shooting from duty and defense to varmint control and hog reduction, and even deer hunting for short-range applications.
+It is everywhere, it is cheap, and it offers a ballistic profile which is good for a lot of different types of shooting.
+From duty and defense to varmint control and hog reduction, it even works well for deer hunting for short-range applications.
 The added benefit is how inexpensively you can practice, particularly if you are okay with steel cases.